ryanczm/Analytic-Musings/notes/fa/fa.md

 More detailed plan:

 * Determine a target variable that is a proxy of player success: For each starting age/year of birth, for each position, for each year, sort players with highest increase in market values forward over next $t$ years.
 For example.
 * Have some treatment for the statistics per player on a team/league level to take into account the influence of team/league on statistics.
 Aka orthogonalize out against the team/league factors.
+E.g Wirtz playing in B04, an attacking team, in a farmers league (BuLi).
 * Regress residualized statistics across years/seasons against target.
 * Take the statistics with most impact / highest coefficients